 Writers are subject to censorship and editing even when the material is not explicitly obscene.
 I related in another blog that certain lyrics of some songs done by the Flirtations, although benign (we never used profanity), still were deemed to be controversial and therefore had to be censored.
 There has been similar discussion about gay-themed children’s books, like Heather Has Two Mommies and My Two Daddies that don’t feature any profanity or violence of any kind, but because of the subject matter, i.e. gay parenting, some feel that they have to shield their impressionable youngsters from such deemed decadence.

 Someone can always find something objectionable in virtually any literature to merit some kind of censoring.
 There was the not-so-long-ago incident of some self-appointed book police who went on a mission to have such literary classics as Mark Twain’s Tom Sawyer and Huckleberry Finn removed from all the city’s schools and libraries because of their use of racial epithets and attitudes.
 Come on, the man was just telling a story!
 I just heard that as a compromise, instead of banning the Twain books entirely, they merely will be rewritten, the racist stuff either changed or taken out completely.
+I don’t think that Twain would have allowed it.
 Can you imagine how much unnecessary work that is?
-There is also a campaign to ban Gone With the Wind, I suppose because of its setting and slavery aspect.
-Is Roots going to be next?

 There is this thing that has recently cropped up with protesters objecting to statues and memorials that have to do with the Confederacy.
 It’s gotten so out-of-hand now that, in addition to literature and certain movies, some people are re-evaluating practically every piece of public art and finding something offensive or objectionable about them.
 If they are allowed to have their way, where will it end?